stephaniearismendi/react-to-do-list/README.md

 ## 👨‍💻 Contributing
 Contributions are always welcome!
 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

+## 🌐 Deployed Website
+This app is deployed using GitHub Pages and can be accessed at https://stephaniearismendi.github.io/react-to-do-list/.